MK-2001/ioBroker.message-queue/README.md

 This adapter implements the integration to different message queues like Kafka, Rabbit-MQ, ... suggestions are welcome

+## Project and Setup
+This adapter should enable you ioBroker to communicate via kafka or other message queues.
+We are facing currently two common used mq in the industry kafka and rabbitmq.

+The timeline of this project will enable sending changes to Kafka starting V0 and receiving and binding to kafka messages from V0.5 (~ summer 2022).
+Starting on 2023 the project will include rabbitmq.

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):